 Telling time is something many adults do without even thinking.
 That’s because knowing the time is essential to everyday life.
 It’s time for your students to learn about time, but where do you start?

-Why do you need to teach time to kids?
-When you introduce this math skill to kids, you need fun and effective activities for helping kids practice as they learn.
+Why do you need to teach kids how to tell time?
+When you introduce this math skill to kids, you need fun and effective activities to help them practice as they learn.
 These telling time activities, books, and resources will do just that, making learning time fun for kids of any age.

 Why Is Teaching Kids to Tell Time Important?